-Like all organs in the body, the heart needs a constant supply of blood.
+Like all other organs in the body, the heart demands a constant supply of blood.
 This is provided by the coronary arteries.

 In older adults, these arteries can become narrowed and hardened (known as atherosclerosis), which can lead to coronary heart disease.

 If the flow of blood to the heart becomes limited, it can result to chest pain known as angina, which is usually aggravated by physical activity or stress.